Modern Foreign Languages

 Learning a foreign language also provides students with a better understanding of their own native language and culture, not only cultural customs but of the grammar, vocabulary and pronunciation patterns of their first language.

-Modern Foreign Languages at Co-op Academy Swinton is taught by specialist staff with a deep understanding of the language and enthusiasm for the subject.
-We aim to offer our students a solid grounding in grammar whilst equipping them with the key skills for language-learning, both within and beyond the classroom.
-The curriculum is built around three pillars for ‘Life-long Learning’ focussed around the key tenet of developing ‘Good linguists’.
-These three pillars for understanding are:
+The Modern Foreign Languages Curriculum at Co-op Academy Swinton is built around three goals for ‘Life-long Learning’ focussed around the key tenet of developing ‘Good linguists’.
+These three goals for understanding are:

 At Co-op Academy Swinton we believe a high-quality languages education should foster students’ curiosity and deepen their understanding of the world.